Series H/HH Savings Bond overview

 Series H and HH bond overview

-These bonds feature current income.
-This means they don't grow in value like other Savings Bonds.
+HH bonds feature current income.
+This means they don’t grow in value like other Savings Bonds.
 At redemption, Series H and HH bonds are worth only their face value.

-Instead of being added to the value of the bond, the interest an H/HH bond earns is paid to you twice a year, usually by direct deposit into your bank account.
+Instead of being added to the value of the bond, the interest an HH bond earns is paid to you twice a year, usually by direct deposit into your bank account.
 The payment is made in the anniversary month of the bond and six months later.

 When they were available, the only way to obtain Series H/HH Savings Bonds was in exchange for Series E or EE Savings Bonds.